mvolkmann/blog/src/migrating-from-react-to-htmx.md

 What conclusions can be drawn from comparing this version of the app to the one implemented with Next.js?

-- There is no custom client-side JavaScript code in the htmx version, but there is a lot of it in the Next.js version.
-  Compare the Next.js file `src/app/page.tsx`
-  to the `htmx` file `public/index.html`.
+- Download size

-- The htmx library is far smaller than the client-side parts of Next.js.
+  The htmx library is far smaller than the client-side parts of Next.js.

   For the Next.js app, the Chrome DevTools Network tab shows: